 - Start Painting with me.
 Either on one of my personalised courses or on one of my workshops.

-- Join our Community at Loosen Up Your Painting.
-This is a place to enjoy extensive demos, try your painting challenge and get critiques or feedback from me.
-Join in and help other artists too.
+- Join my ongoing project at Loosen Up Your Painting.
+This is a place to enjoy extensive demos, try your painting challenge and follow along, learning by doing.

 Join me on Pinterest!